-If you do not know where you are going on your journey, how will you know when you arrive?
+If you do not know where you are going on your life journey, how will you know when you arrive?
 This is very true about the importance of having financial goals.
 You need to set financial goals to help you make wise financial decisions, and also as a reward for your efforts.
 Goals should be clear, concise, detailed and written down.
-Unwritten goals are just wishes.
+Remember, an unwritten goal is just a wish.

 Establishing your financial and lifestyle goals is a fundamental part of your total wealth solution process.
+Your goals should be Specific, Measurable, Attainable, Relevant, Time-bound (SMART).